ZTsquared/JestMath-MVP/README.md

 ## Elementary level math game

 This app is a basic math game in which children can practice math problems and earn jokes in return.
 The game is designed to be managed by a parent or other adult who can curate both the questions and the jokes based on their child's skills and interests.
+The project had been deployed with Heroku and can be tested at https://stormy-woodland-95005-0e0ee6fa38ff.herokuapp.com/

 Built with: node.js, react, express, and a bit of bootstrap 5.